Second Quarterly Examination in Music III

 B

-Who explored the “New World”?
+explored the “New World”?

-a.
-Arthur Mc Arthur c.
-Ferdinand Magellan
+Arthur Mc Arthur

-b.
 Christopher Columbus d.
-Vasco de Gama
+Vasco

 3.